ndlopes-github/RailwayOptSitePos/README.md

 # Contributing

 We welcome contributions to this project!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 We appreciate your involvement in making this implementation more robust and accurate.

-License
+# License

-This project is currently under [choose license] license.
+This project is currently under MIT license.
 Please refer to the LICENSE file for more information.

 # Contact